lbechberger/MLinPractice/Documentation.md

 74.0  | 2.0 |	0.0 |	1.0 |	1.0 |	0.09417513012886047 |	4.0
 ... | ... | ... | ... | ... | ... | ...

-Another important point to mention regarding the HashingVectorizer feauture, is that its probably best to use this feature apart from the others due to its
-'weight' in this setting compared to the rest.
+Another important point to mention regarding the HashingVectorizer feauture, is that because it outputs multiple values (in our case a list of 1024 features per tweet), it had to fit our framework of unique values per feature column.
+Due to this, we extracted all 1024 features and added them to individual columns alongside the 7 features above, making the feature space of length ( _ ,1031).
+We also decided to do this to avoid any kind of feature outweighing that might occur.

 ## Dimensionality Reduction

-Since we only had a handful of features to work with and thought all of those could be important, we did not want to apply some overkill dimensionaly reduction algorithm.
-Therefore we only kept the dimensionality reductor that was already implemented, namely being the ```K-Best selector``` using mutual information.
+At first, we tried reducing the dimensionality using a few methods like the `sklearn` integrated PCA.
+But when looking at the before and after results, it did not change much, and even changed crucial parts about the HashingVectorizer which even sometimes affected the performance negatively.
+At the end, we only kept the dimensionality reductor that was already implemented, namely being the ```K-Best selector``` using mutual information.

 ## Classification